 Mr. Malone is a 1975 graduate of Wicomico High School, where he was a starter in tennis and soccer all three years, and was captain and MVP of both teams as a senior.
 He received his bachelor’s degree in Business Administration from Salisbury State College in 1978, lettering in tennis and being named All-Conference in 1978.
 In 1979 he began working for 1st National Bank of Maryland – later Allfirst Bank and now M&T Bank – where he retired from in 2017.

 He is married to the former Donna Cappello, also a Wicomico High graduate.
 Their children also attended Wicomico County Public Schools: Scott (2001 Parkside High graduate), Nick (2005 James M. Bennett High grad and 2009 Salisbury University graduate), and Thomas (2009 JMB grad and 2013 University of Maryland College Park graduate).
 Mr. Malone served as President of the James M. Bennett High PTA 2007-2009.
-Mr. Malone and his wife have two very young grandsons who are not yet old enough to attend school.
-He is an avid high school sports and youth sports fan.
+Mr. Malone and his wife have two young grandsons who attend the Westside schools.
+He is an avid high school sports and youth sports fan, and has been involved as a coach and referee.

 Email - firstname.lastname@example.org

-Allen C. Brown, Sr. was appointed to the Board of Education in August 2017 by the Wicomico County Council and elected to serve a four-year term in December 2018.
+Allen C. Brown, Sr. was appointed to the Board of Education in August 2017 by the Wicomico County Council.
+He was elected in 2018 and 2022 to serve four-year terms on the Board from District 1.
+Mr. Brown was elected as Vice Chairman of the Board in 2022.

-Mr. Brown serves on the Personnel Board for Wicomico County, and is a member of the Wicomico County Recreation Commission and the Salvation Army Advisory Board.
+He serves on the Personnel Board for Wicomico County, and is a member of the Wicomico County Recreation Commission.
 He serves on the board of directors for the Community Foundation of the Eastern Shore, Salisbury Urban Ministries, Hazel Farm Property Foundation, the John B. Parsons Home and the Donnie Williams Foundation.
-He is a past president of the Rotary Club of Salisbury and the Pine Bluff Village Advisory Board; a past member of the board of directors of the United Way of the Lower Eastern Shore, Coastal Hospice and Pine Bluff Village; and a past member of the Wellness Community and the Wor-Wic Community College Advisory Board.
-Mr. Brown is a member of the Maryland State Department of Education Pupil Services Association, Phi Delta Kappa and the Wicomico Retired Educational Personnel.
+He is a past president of the Rotary Club of Salisbury and the Pine Bluff Village Advisory Board; a past member of the board of directors of the United Way of the Lower Eastern Shore, Coastal Hospice and Pine Bluff Village; and a past member of the Wellness Community, Salvation Army Advisory Board and the Wor-Wic Community College Advisory Board.
+Mr. Brown is a member of the Maryland State Department of Education Pupil Services Association, Phi Delta Kappa and the Wicomico Retired Educational Personnel Association.
 He is a life member of the Salisbury High School Association.
 Mr. Brown is affiliated with St. James Church in Head-of-the-Creek.

 He received the 2006 AIMMS Excellence for Minority Achievement Award, which celebrates individuals or groups making outstanding contributions in striving to promote equity in educational opportunity for all students, and in 2007 was honored with the NAACP Outstanding Service to Wicomico County Students award.
 He was awarded Rotarian of the Year in 2018-2019 and received the WMDT/Mountaire Better Delmarva Award in 2019.